Skip to content

 Energy Conservation

-This example demonstrates the energy conservation of a single particle motion in three cases.
+This example demonstrates the energy conservation of a single particle motion in four cases.

 1. Constant B field, Zero E field.